BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 </p>

 <p>
-When I inquired more, I realized he meant he'd done the work that allowed him to buy the house.
+When I inquired, I realized he meant he'd done the work that allowed him to buy the house.
 He'd built a life from scratch.
 I still think about him sometimes.
 </p>